 New emissions standards are driving the maritime industry towards an increased focus on cleaner practices on ship scrapping, emissions controls and port management

-We invite you to explore solutions related to maritime transportation in more depth below, find potential partners, catch up on the latest news and discover real-life case examples of how ocean transportation can help solve your energy issues.
+We invite you to explore solutions related to maritime transportation in more depth below, find potential partners, catch up on the latest news and discover real-life case examples of how sustainable ocean transportation can help solve your environmental issues.

 As the first port in Denmark, the Port of Aarhus grants a tax discount to “green ships”.
 The use of tax discounts has proven successful for increasing green maritime transportation in ports of neighbouring countries.

 Tackling marine emissions The Taiwanese port city of Kaohsiung relies on its marine network to transport machined goods across its bustling harbor.
 It is the thirteenth largest in the world.
 Kaohsiung is typical of many harbor cities in Asia, where diesel ferries are a necessary part of life.
 Yet this activity comes at a cost, […]

 The transport sector is responsible for about a third of the CO2 emissions in Denmark, and the focus is often on how to reduce the pollution from private motoring.
 The maritime sector has not yet had the same exposure, even though e.g. huge and heavy diesel driven ferries also have a negative impact on the […]

 It is estimated that 9 billion people will inhabit the planet by 2050 – 70% of these will live in cities.
 The increasing urbanisation will be a challenge to cities all over the world and the demand for new innovative solutions within urban mobility is growing.
 This white paper provides insight into the solutions that Denmark has to offer within urban sustainable transportation.